 (c) Policy contribution: ISI is involved in efforts to contribute to policy-making processes at the international level, particularly those of the Convention on Biological Diversity and the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).

-(c) Outreach and communication: ISI actively engages in a wide range of international events, often in collaboration with IPSI members, to spread awareness and raise the profile of the Satoyama Initiative.
+(d) Outreach and communication: ISI engages in a wide range of international events, often in collaboration with IPSI members, to spread awareness and raise the profile of the Satoyama Initiative.
 The project also produces promotional publications for a general audience and maintains websites, a newsletter and other communications materials for the International Partnership for the Satoyama Initiative (IPSI).